adobe/asset-compute-sdk/README.md

 ##### **`params`**
 original parameters passed into the worker (see full [Asset Compute prcoessing API Doc](https://git.corp.adobe.com/nui/nui/blob/master/doc/api.md#asset-processing))

+_Note: This argument is usually not needed, as a callback should take its information from the `rendition.instructions` which are the specific rendition parameters from the request._

 #### Examples

 At the bare minimum, the rendition callback function must write something to the `rendition.path`.